Fundamental groups of log Calabi-Yau surfaces: Basic properties of the orbifold fundamental group

-In this subsection, we study the behavior of the loop around a ramification divisor under morphisms.

-\begin{definition} {\em Let $X$ and $X'$ be normal projective varieties, together with a proper surjective map $p:X'\to X$.
-We say that $p$ {\it can pullback} if ${\rm Im}(p)$ is a smooth curve, or $p$ is finite.
-In this case, there is a well-defined pullback map $p^*:{\rm Cl}({\rm Im}(p))\to {\rm Cl}(X')$ at the level of Weil divisors (\emph{cf.} \cite[~21.10.1]{EGA-IV}).
+\begin{definition} Let $X$ and $X'$ be normal projective varieties, together with a proper map $p:X'\to X$.
+Assume that $p$ is flat in codimension $0$ and $1$ in the source.
+By \cite[~21.10.1]{EGA-IV}, there is a well-defined pullback map $p^*:{\rm Cl}({\rm Im}(p))\to {\rm Cl}(X')$ at the level of Weil divisors.

 Let $D'$ be a non-trivial prime effective Weil divisor on $X'$.
 We say that $p$ {\em ramifies} at $D'$ with degree $m$ if $D:=p(D')$ has codimension one in ${\rm Im}(p)$, and $D'$ appear as a component of $p^*D$ with coefficient $m$.